|

 - Layer management

-The Image Editor control proposes several features accessible via: - The ribbon.
-Two panes are available:
+The Image Editor control offers a host of options accessible via: - The ribbon.
+Two shutters are available:

-- The "Home" pane that is used to perform the most common operations on an image.
+- The "Home" tab that includes multiple options for the most common actions on an image.

-- The "Other tools" pane that is used to perform more complex operations.
+- The "Other tools" tab that allows you to perform more complex operations.

-- The editor pane, that is used to easily perform several settings.
+- The editor pane, that is used to easily configure several options.

-- Drawing: Used to apply the drawing tools to the current image or layer.
+- Drawing: Use drawing tools on current image or layer.

-"General" group The General group is used to open, create, save or print an image.
-You can: - Create a new image.
+"General" group The General group allows you to open, create, save or print an image.
+It is possible to: - Create a new image.

 - Open an existing image.

-- the mode of Color (Color, grayscale, black and White, etc.).
+- the color mode (color, grayscale, black and white, etc.).

 - the resolution.
 You can get a preview of the document and start scanning via the "Preview" and "Scan" buttons, respectively.
 The result of the scan is displayed in the image editor.
 The result of the scan replaces the image previously displayed.